 Finding a place to live can be very difficult in Germany, particularly in the big cities.
 This is because the demand is much higher than the supply, no matter it is for renting or buying.

-You can decide everything about your flat
+We can decide everything about our flat

 Different types of mortgage in Germany